CyberRik/Ritankar-Mondal_CH23B105_IITM/README.md

 - ✅ **Communication**: Clear documentation and explanations

 **This project shows you can evaluate AI systems, identify problems, and design solutions - exactly what the task was testing for!** 🎉

----

-## 📞 **Support & Questions**

-If you have questions about any part of this system:
-1. Check the code comments for implementation details
-2. Read the analysis reports for insights
-3. Review the v1 prompts to see improvements
-4. Examine the metrics to understand performance

-**The system is designed to be self-documenting and educational!**